-Check out the most BEAUTIFUL I Spy game you will ever see!
+Check out the most BEAUTIFUL I Spy activity you will ever see!
 This is so simple to make and children will love learning with this activity board.
 This is also a dry erase board, so it can be enjoyed over and over again!
 Children can work on plant identification, colors, counting skills, and more.

 Children are often bombarded with worksheets at school.
 They tend to be boring and not very interesting to look at.
 Here is a fun and simple alternative to worksheets that can be used at home or as a learning center in a classroom!